When your cat becomes sick, it can be scary and unsettling for both you and your cat.

 Your Role in Nursing Care for Your Cat

-The following nursing care tips will help you become an extension of the veterinary team after your cat returns home.
-Ask your veterinary practice to provide as much information as possible in writing, as well as references to online resources, such as videos.
-Do not be reluctant to approach the veterinary team if you have any questions during or after the visit.
+The following nursing care tips will help you become take care of your cat after he comes home.
+Ask your veterinary practice for as much information as possible in writing.
+These should include references to online resources, such as videos.
+Do not be shy about asking the veterinary team any questions your have during or after the visit.

 - Identify a quiet, familiar, and private space in your home, such as a small enclosure or alcove with good lighting where your cat can rest and recover.